William L. Heath: Biography

-Heath was born in Lake Village, Arkansas to Charles Merrill and Ann Maples Heath.
+Heath was born in Lake Village, Arkansas, to Charles Merrill and Ann Maples Heath.
 When he was still an infant, his mother died, and he was sent to live with his grandmother and aunt in Scottsboro, Alabama.
 Small-town life would later inform his literary work.

 He attended Baylor Military Academy in Chattanooga, Tennessee, and the University of Virginia in Charlottesville.
-The outbreak of WWII interrupted his education, and he enlisted in the U.S. Army Air Corps.
-He served in the China-Burma-India theater as a radio operator in the B-24 Liberator, and he was awarded the Distinguished Flying Cross with oak leaf cluster.
+The outbreak of World War II interrupted his education, and he enlisted in the U.S. Army Air Corps.
+He served in the China Burma India theater as a radio operator in the B-24 Liberator, and he was awarded the Distinguished Flying Cross with oak leaf cluster.
 After the war, he returned to university and completed his degree in English.
 Upon graduation in 1949, he worked as a copy editor at the Chattanooga Free Press.
 In 1950 he married Mary Anne Stahle, with whom he had three sons.
 Later, he returned to Scottsboro and worked at the family textile mill, Maples Industries, until his retirement.
 He died in Guntersville in 2007.